 Mediterranean Vegetables.
 Vegetables like Eggplant, Red Pepper (Capsicum), Zucchini and Tomatoes are in-season during Spring so a lot of my Meal Prep Recipes during this time of year features these vegetables as they are affordable and accessible.

 Balsamic Vinegar.
-This helps tenderise the eggplant and helps counteract its acidity (meaning you don't have to salt it).
+This helps tenderise the eggplant and counteract its acidity (meaning you don't have to salt it).
 I'm lazy and don't want to wait, so a lot of my eggplant dishes have some balsamic in them.

 Oregano and Lemon.
 These are classic Greek-inspired flavours.
 I use dried oregano for convenience, and a fresh lemon juice and zest for the best flavour.

 Please check the recipe card for full list of ingredients and quantity.
+See below for variations and substitutions

-How to make
+How to make baked balsamic chicken

-Step 4: Roast in the oven for 20-25 minutes or until the chicken reaches 69°C (160°F) (it'll continue to increase to 74°C (165°F) when resting).
+Step 3: Coat in oil, oregano, lemon, balsamic, and salt and pepper to taste.
+Bake at 200°C (400°F) for 30 minutes or until the chicken reaches 69°C (160°F) (it'll continue to increase to 74°C (165°F) when resting).

 Step 6: Remove the baking tray from the oven and let the chicken rest for 5 minutes before slicing it into thin strips.
 Then, combine with the cooked orzo, roasted vegetables and any extra pan juices.
+If you want, add in some feta and extra balsamic.

 Evenly Cut Vegetables.
 Try to cut all the veggies into roughly the same size to ensure even roasting.
 Smaller pieces may cook too fast and burn.